sdiehl/wiwinwlh/tutorial.md

 * **Non-strict** - Evaluation is non-strict if the arguments are not necessarily evaluated before entering the body of a function.

-These ideas give rise to several models, Haskell itself use the *call-by-need* model.
+These ideas give rise to several models, Haskell itself uses the *call-by-need* model.

 Model          Strictness    Description
 -------------  ------------- ---------------
-Call-by-value  Strict        arguments evaluated before function entered Call-by-name   Non-strict    arguments passed unevaluated Call-by-need   Non-strict    arguments passed unevaluated but an expression is only evaluated once
+Call-by-value  Strict        arguments evaluated before entering function Call-by-name   Non-strict    arguments passed unevaluated Call-by-need   Non-strict    arguments passed unevaluated but an expression is only evaluated once